zdata-inc/cookiecutter-data-science/README.md

-(Note: the template `dvc.yaml` file in this template offers some degree of support for incremental processing, whereby adding a single file to `data/raw` should result in additional preprocessing only for that file, and not re-running the whole pipline.
+(Note: the template `dvc.yaml` file in this template offers some degree of support for incremental processing, whereby adding a single file to `data/raw` should result in additional preprocessing only for that file, and not re-running the whole pipeline.
 It just requires the list of files in `data/raw/` to be captured in a YAML list in `params.yaml`.
 If the number of these files is too great to manually be managed this could be automated with a script that writes the contents of `data/raw/` to `params.yaml`, but we leave